TA

 What's the closest free alternative to SavvyCal?+

 Cal.com.
-Its free plan has no seat cost, no time limit, and includes unlimited event types and calendar connections, while SavvyCal has no free tier at all and starts at $10/seat/month.
+Its free plan has no seat cost, no time limit, and includes unlimited event types and calendar connections, while SavvyCal's free plan only covers meeting polls and sharing your availability, so a full booking link starts at $10/seat/month.

 Is there a scheduler that matches SavvyCal's calendar overlay booking page?+